v6b/v6/gallery-dl/docs/configuration.rst

     * ``["jpeg", "webp"]``
 Description
-    Only include assets that are in the specified file types. ``all`` can be used to specifiy all file types.
+    Only include assets that are in the specified file types. ``all`` can be used to specify all file types.
 Valid values are:

     * Grids: ``png``, ``jpeg``, ``jpg``, ``webp``
     * Heroes: ``png``, ``jpeg``, ``jpg``, ``webp``